 A previous tip touched on the subject of trauma.
 But how many of us know what trauma actually means?

 Many of us will, at some point, have said we’ve had a “traumatic” experience, when all that really happened was that we suffered some inconvenience or perhaps got a bit stressed.
-But, whilst it wasn’t very pleasant, it wasn’t really traumatic.
+And, whilst it wasn’t very pleasant, it wasn’t really traumatic.

 One definition of trauma is “an emotional wound or shock that creates substantial, lasting damage to the psychological development of a person”, which is somewhat different to the day to day “trauma” that most of us will have encountered.